pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 * Symmetric session key
 * A signature subpacket area length
 * A signature subpacket area
-* A full public subkey packet containing the sender's most recent public ephemeral key, to progress the DH ratchet
+* A full public subkey packet containing the sender's most recent public ephemeral key, to progress the ECDH ratchet

 The signature subpacket area contains any signature subpackets that would have been included in a signature over the encrypted data, if it had been signed (see below).
 These MUST include a Signature Creation Time subpacket.
 The subpackets are instead validated by implied knowledge of the shared ratchet state.
 The Public Subkey packet MUST be of the same ephemeral algorithm type as the enclosing PKESK.

+If the message's content can be encoded entirely within the PKESK, the Literal Data packet MAY be empty.

 ## Error recovery

 The parties to a double-ratchet communications channel SHOULD negotiate an alternative encrypted channel for recovery if a DR update fails and messages become undecryptable.
 The easiest way of doing this is to set up multiple independent DRs, and alternating messages between the DRs.

-Multiple DRs may be initialised by including multiple Embedded Key subpackets in the initial message, and pairing them off in order with the Embedded Key subpackets in the initial response.
+Multiple DRs may be initialised by including multiple Ephemeral Key subpackets in the initial message, and pairing them off in order with the Ephemeral Key subpackets in the initial response.
 If the second party responds with fewer ephemeral subkeys, then the first party MUST destroy the excess keys.
 After this step, each DR operates independently of the others.
 To ensure that all DRs are working, messages SHOULD be sent using each of them in roughly equal proportions, however a predictable sequence is not required and MUST NOT be assumed.